 “God really delights to bless His creatures and to have fellowship with them, but the invasion of sin into creation has meant that He must exercise judgment, because He is not only love, but also light, absolutely holy, righteous, and good…God’s judgments are ‘his strange work,’ nor does He take any pleasure in the death of the wicked.
 Our God is ‘a consuming fire’ (Heb 12.29) …to those who are persistently rebellious and unrepentant.”

 The antidote for sin is not hell.
 The remedy for sin is not the destruction of sinners.
 The cure is the long suffering patience of God towards earth’s offenders that eventually culminates in the Cross and the death of Jesus!
-Having embraced God’s grace, the redeemed will be given an immunity to sin—which means that its destructive power over their lives has been neutralized.
+Having embraced God’s grace, the redeemed will be given an immunity to sin.
+This means that its destructive power over their lives has been neutralized.
 Because they have given themselves fully to the principles of love and compassion, the idea of putting themselves above others has no appeal.

 The destruction of the wicked is a continuation of God’s commitment to honor people’s choices and give them what they want.
 Those who are finally destroyed have committed themselves to the principles of darkness (coercion, violence and hate), which ultimately leads to death.
 Thus, God, in his mercy and out of a desire to honor each one’s choice, speeds up the long grueling march of evil-doers toward extinction and uses the fire to speed up the process and cleanse the earth.